 Assessment.

-- Audiometry and Tuning Fork Tests: Assess hearing loss degree and type.
+- Audiometry and Tuning Fork Tests: Determines the degree and type of hearing loss (conductive, sensorineural, or mixed).

-- Culture and Sensitivity: Identifies microorganisms to guide antibiotic selection.
+- Culture and Sensitivity: Identifies causative microorganisms and guides appropriate antibiotic therapy to avoid resistance.

-- Mastoid X-ray: Shows sclerotic mastoid or pneumatized with clouded air cells; no bone destruction, which is indicative of atticoantral disease.
+- Mastoid X-ray: Reveals sclerotic or pneumatized mastoid with clouded air cells.
+The absence of bone destruction helps differentiate it from atticoantral disease.

 Treatment.

-- Treatment of Contributory Causes: Concomitantly infected tonsils, adenoids, maxillary antra, and nasal allergies should be treated to address contributory causes of ear infection.
+- Treatment of Contributory Causes: Address concurrent infections (e.g., tonsils, adenoids, maxillary antra) and nasal allergies to prevent recurrent ear infections.

-- Surgical Treatment: If an aural polyp or granulations are present, they should be removed prior to local treatment with antibiotics.
-This will facilitate aural toilet and allow for the effective use of ear drops.
+- Surgical Treatment: Remove aural polyps or granulations before local antibiotic treatment to enhance efficacy.
 However, an aural polyp should never be avulsed as it may arise from structures such as the stapes, facial nerve, or horizontal canal, leading to potential complications like facial paralysis or labyrinthitis.

 Atticoantral type of CSOM